While you are in the PlayStation® Community Forums, there are a few things we ask you to refrain from doing.

 Spam also includes, but isn't limited to:

-Bumping which means making a new post solely to bring it up to the top of the thread listing and push down legitimate discussions.
+Bumping which means making a new post solely to bring it up to the top of the thread listing and push down legitimate discussions, including old and inactive discussions.

 Insignificant contributions such as repeatedly posting just “LOL”, “+1”, “agreed”, “.”, “QFT”, etc. Instead, you can ‘like’ the post by clicking the thumbs up icon to show that you agree or like the post.